 Macadamia nuts contain a toxin that can affect your dog’s muscles and nervous system resulting in weakness, swollen limbs, and panting.

-Avocados not only single-handedly lead to millennials destroying the economy, they are also highly toxic to dogs.
+Avocados not only single-handedly lead to millennials destroying the economy, but they are also highly toxic to dogs.
 Avocado leaves, fruit, and seeds contain a substance called persin which may cause vomiting and diarrhea in dogs.

-It might seem counter-intuitive, you've likely always been told that all a good dog wants is a bone to chew on, but giving your pup cooked bones is a recipe for disaster.
-Cooked bones splinter easily and often lead to a perforation of the gut when given to dogs, an injury which is liable to prove fatal.
+It might seem counter-intuitive, but you've likely always been told that all a good dog wants is a bone to chew on, but giving your pup cooked bones is a recipe for disaster.
+Cooked bones splinter easily and often lead to a perforation of the gut when given to dogs, an injury that is liable to prove fatal.

 Looking for a vet in South Wilton?

 We're always accepting new patients, so contact our veterinary hospital today to book your pet's first appointment.

 Related Articles View All

 An ear hematoma, also known as an aural hematoma, is a blood blister that develops on your pup's ear.
 Dogs with long, floppy ears that are prone to ear infections are particularly susceptible.
 Today, our South Wilton vets explain more about ear hematomas and how they are treated.